Gailpositive/Terraform-as-IaC-on-AWS/Infrastructure-As-Code/Deploying-a-wordpress-App.md

 # Deploying WordPress on AWS With Terraform.

-### Using Terraform, we're setting up a reliable WordPress app in one place.
+### Using Terraform, I'll setting up a reliable WordPress app in one place.
 It'll use a Multi-AZ setup for the database to make data safer and an auto-scaler for web hosting, adjusting based on how much the computer is being used

 <img width="638" alt="images" src="https://github.com/Gailpositive/Terraform-on-AWS/assets/111061512/d57717f6-3790-453e-8f41-58a3f6c1de15">